JustAman62/open-f1/README.md

 | `dataDirectory` | `--dataDirectory` | `OPENF1_DATADIRECTORY` | The directory in which JSON timing data is read or written from.                                             |
 | `verbose`       | `-v\|--verbose`   | `OPENF1_VERBOSE`       | Whether verbose logging should be enabled.
 Default: `false`.
 Values: `true` or `false`.                      |
 | `apiEnabled`    | `--apiEnabled`    | `OPENF1_APIENABLED`    | Whether the app should expose an API at http://localhost:61937.
 Default: `false`.
 Values: `true` or `false`. |

+## Logging

+`OpenF1.Data` writes logs using the standard `ILogger` implementation.
+SignalR client logs are also passed to the standard `ILoggerProvider`.

+When running `openf1-console` logs are available in two places:
+* Logs are stored in memory and viewable the <kbd>L</kbd> `Logs` screen.
+Logs can be scrolled on this screen, and the minimum level of logs shown can be changed with the <kbd>M</kbd> `Minimum Log Level` action.
+* Log files are written to `~/open-f1/logs`.

+Default log level is set to `Information`.
+More verbose logging can be enabled with the [`verbose` config option](#configuration).

 ## Live Timing Data Source